kaitrepte/porE/README.md

 # find_pores
 An additional tool is provided, called find_pores.f90 .
-This can be used to determine the pore sizes in a structure and get an estimate of the pore size distribution.
+It can be used to determine the pore sizes in a structure and get an estimate of the pore size distribution.